-Business and Property Committee is recommended to:
+Digital Innovation & Efficiency Committee is recommended to:

-1) Consider the content of this report and the continuing progress of change and transformation of Business and Property services;

-- 2) Consider and agree the service-specific budgeting issues for 2019-20 as set out in section 5; - 3) Consider and comment on the Committee's specific budget proposals for 2019-20 to 2021-22; - 4) Consider the findings of equality and rural impact assessments, and in doing so, note the Council's duty under the Equality Act 2010 to have due regard to the need to: - Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Act; - Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 5) Consider the advice of the Executive Director of Finance and Commercial Services, and recommend to Policy and Resources Committee that the Council's budget includes an inflationary increase of 2.99% in council tax in 2019-20, within the council tax referendum limit of 3.00% for the year; - 6) Agree and recommend to Policy and Resources Committee the draft Committee Revenue Budget as set out in Appendix 1: - a. including all of the savings for 2019-20 to 2021-22 as set out.
+- 1) Consider the content of this report and the continuing progress of change and transformation of Business and Property services; - 2) Consider and agree the service-specific budgeting issues for 2019-20 as set out in section 5; - 3) Consider and comment on the Committee's specific budget proposals for 2019-20 to 2021-22; - 4) Consider the findings of equality and rural impact assessments, attached at Appendix 1 to this report, and in doing so, note the Council's duty under the Equality Act 2010 to have due regard to the need to: - Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Act; - Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 5) Consider and agree any mitigating actions proposed in the equality and rural impact assessments; - 6) Consider the advice of the Executive Director of Finance and Commercial Services, and recommend to Policy and Resources Committee that the Council's budget includes an inflationary increase of 2.99% in council tax in 2019-20, within the council tax referendum limit of 3.00% for the year; - 7) Agree and recommend to Policy and Resources Committee the draft Committee Revenue Budget as set out in Appendix 2: - a. including all of the savings for 2019-20 to 2021-22 as set out.
 Or - b. removing any savings unacceptable to the Committee and replacing them with alternative savings proposals deliverable in 2019-20 and within the Committee's remit.